 I am a teacher and learner, a consultant and researcher, a cook and designer.
 I help individuals and organizations with projects related to food and education, developing marketing and communications tools, editorial content, strategy and training programs.

 I started to cook at the age of two, according to my mother.
 Food has always played a central role in my life.
 It connects everything: love, life, family, culture, politics, creativity, death, environment, memory, decomposition.
 I feel like I am touching the universe when I ‘do’ food.

-In 2005 I was part of the first master cohort in Food Culture & Communications at the University of Gastronomic Sciences.
-I worked for UNISG for ten years, in outreach and communications, developing a new master program, and then running the Eco-Gastronomy Project.
+In 2005, I was part of the first cohort of the Master in Food Culture & Communications at the University of Gastronomic Sciences.
+I worked for UNISG for ten years after that, bringing to life a new master program and the fourteen-country Eco-Gastronomy Project.